 At The Discovery School, all pupils participate in regular geography lessons underpinned by the National Curriculum expectations for pupils in KS1 and KS2.
-We implement a progressive skills based curriculum which embeds and builds upon prior learning.
-These skills are represented in the word cloud below;
+We implement a progressive knowledge and skills based curriculum, which embeds and builds upon prior learning.
+These knowledge and skills are represented in the word cloud below;

-We ensure that all pupils have the opportunity to develop their curiosity and interest to explore the world that we live in and its people an encourage a love for learning.
+We ensure that all pupils have the opportunity to develop their curiosity and interest to explore the world that we live in and its people too.
 Our emphasis on a broad and balanced curriculum ensures that geography is valued as a subject and not side-lined in favour of exclusive focus on core subjects such as English and maths.